Numbers, Facts and Trends Shaping Your World

 Poles express equally unfavorable views of Russia regardless of age, level of education or ideology.
 Apprehension about Russia’s power and influence has tracked in the same direction.
 While 65% said Russia’s power and influence posed a major threat to Poland in 2017 and 2018, 94% now hold this view – an increase of 29 percentage points.

-Chart showing record high negative ratings of Russia and Putin
+A chart showing Record high ratings of Russia and Putin

 Distrust in Russia’s president has likewise reached new highs.
 Almost all Poles say they have little or no confidence in Putin (97%), including 94% who have no confidence at all.
 The degree of distrust has also increased dramatically since 2019, when nearly a third of Poles (31%) had not too much confidence in Putin.
 Now, virtually every Pole has no confidence at all in the Russian leader.

-Chart showing Majority in Poland favor close ties with U.S. rather than both Russia and U.S.
+A stacked bar chart showing that a Majority in Poland favor close ties with U.S. rather than both Russia and U.S.

 Alongside this increasing wariness of Russia and Putin, Poles favor a closer relationship with the U.S. About two-thirds in Poland now say having a close relationship to the U.S. is more important than having a close relationship to Russia or to both countries.
 Roughly three-in-ten consider both relationships equally important, and just 1% prefer prioritizing the relationship with Russia.
 In 2019, about half of Poles (53%) were more willing to volunteer that close relationships with both the U.S. and Russia were equally important.